 How does nature break the “black box” of the film screen?
 And how can we form new collectives to curate/ hack the nature documentary as a vernacular form?

-GeoHumanities Early Career Research Fellow and PASSENGERFILMS founder Amy Cutler won the national commission from the organisation Live Cinema UK to create a world premiere event at the launch of Sheffield Doc/Fest (the largest documentary festival in the world).
-This event, developed from her previous Wellcome Trust funded public project of nature documentary re-scoring, Liar Lyre, investigated the production of public concepts of “nature” via different screening practices and broadcasts.
-Taking place on Saturday the 9th June, the event brought together experimental composers, musicians, geographers, and even an AI to lead new re-inventions of the heroes, villains, sounds and spaces of traditional, popular nature broadcasts.
+NATURE’S NICKELODEONS is an internationally and nationally touring live cinema event supported by a national commission from the organisation Live Cinema UK.
+It has been described by Vantage as an important leader in the current renaissance for progressive live cinema events in Europe, and reviewed here by the Sheffield Animal Studies Research Centre.
+Versions of the event have so far taken place as a world premiere Special Event to launch Sheffield Doc/Fest in 2018 (the largest industry documentary festival in the world), and will be taking place as an international premiere at IDFA Live on Stage in Amsterdam (Nov 2018).
+This touring event investigates the production of public concepts of “nature” via different screening practices and broadcasts.
+The Sheffield line-up in June 2018 brought together experimental composers, musicians, geographers, and even an AI to lead new re-inventions of the heroes, villains, sounds and spaces of traditional, popular nature broadcasts.
 From new drone laments for deep-sea darkness, to the conducting of “feral singing” by the audience, this project is a series of re-animations paying homage to the contexts of nature documentary as produced, invented, and re-invented by live cinema forms.

 Nature’s Nickelodeons (World Premiere)